isl-org/Open3D/docs/tutorial/t_reconstruction_system/ray_casting.rst

    :linenos:
    :dedent:

-Since the output is rendered via indices, the rendering process could be rewritten with differentiable engines like PyTorch seamlessly via :ref:`/tutorial/core/tensor.ipynb#PyTorch-I/O-with-DLPack-memory-map`.
+Since the output is rendered via indices, the rendering process could be rewritten in differentiable engines like PyTorch seamlessly via :ref:`/tutorial/core/tensor.ipynb#PyTorch-I/O-with-DLPack-memory-map`.